 But what about the stuff you don’t know?
 How do you discern if an employee has an idea to improve the company that she hasn’t brought up yet?
 How do you figure out if an employee is frustrated with her manager?
 Or, how can you tell if she’s thinking about leaving?

-That’s where we at Know Your Team come in.
-We’ve spent the past three years researching, writing and refining hundreds of questions across 15,000 manager and employees+ in 25 countries.
+That’s where we at Know Your Team comes in.
+We’ve spent the past three years researching, writing and refining hundreds of questions across 15,000 managers and employees+ in 25 countries.

-From our 312+ Know Your Team questions, below are the best nine that we’ve found to yield the most interesting insights for companies…
+From our 312+ Know Your Team Culture Questions, below are the best nine that we’ve found to yield the most interesting insights for companies…

 #1: “Are you afraid of anything at work?”